GoogleCloudPlatform/dataflux-pytorch/README.md

 429 errors acompanied with messages indicating `This workload is drawing too much egress bandwidth from Google Cloud Storage` or `triggered the Cloud Storage Egress Bandwidth Cap` indicate that the data throughput rate of your workload is exceeding the maximum capacity of your Google Cloud Project.
 To address these issues, you can take the following steps:

 1. Check that other workloads executing within your project are not drawing excess bandwidth.
 Bandwidth usage can be viewed by following steps [here](https://cloud.google.com/storage/docs/bandwidth-usage#bandwidth-monitoring).
-2. Follow [these instructions](https://cloud.google.com/storage/docs/bandwidth-usage#increase) to apply for a quota increae of up to 1tbps.
+2. Follow [these instructions](https://cloud.google.com/storage/docs/bandwidth-usage#increase) to apply for a quota increae of up to 1 Tbps.
-3. If more than 1Tpbs is required, contact your Technical Account Manager or Google representative to file a request on your behalf.
-This request should specify that you wish to increase the bandwidth caps on your project.
+3. If more than 1 Tpbs is required, contact your Technical Account Manager or Google representative to file a request on your behalf.
+This request should specify that you wish to increase the GCS bandwidth caps on your project.
-4. Try [disabling](#composite-objects) object composition for Dataflux download operations.
-While object composition increases performance on small files, it also increases the egress bandwidth load when compared to standard download.
-If you are consistently hitting the bandwidth limit, disabling this feature can improve the performance of retry-backoff operations.

 #### QPS Limits
 QPS limits can trigger 429 errors with a body message indicating `Too many Requests`, but more commonly manifest in slower than expected execution times.
 QPS bottlenecks are more common when operating on high volumes of small files.
 Note that bucket QPS limits will [naturally scale over time](https://cloud.google.com/storage/docs/request-rate#best-practices), so allowing a grace period for warmup can often lead to faster performance.
 To get more detail on the performance of a target bucket, look at the `Observability` tab when viewing your bucket from the Cloud Console.